Lara Carducci, Director of Community Programs and Student Transportation

 Can I ride to school or home from school on my friend’s bus if our parents write a note to the bus driver?

 No. Per school policy, for safety reasons and due to limited seating availability, students may only ride on their regular bus and to the bus stop assigned.
 Please do not contact the bus company or the bus driver to request transportation changes, as they do not have the authority to approve these requests.
-Bus assignment changes are approved only in the case of emergent or urgent need, for long-term temporary address changes, or due to unanticipated safety risks encountered at an assigned bus stop.
+Bus assignment changes are approved only in the case of emergent or urgent need and long-term temporary address changes.

 My son/daughter is working with other students on a school project together and would like for the others in his/her group to ride the bus to our house to work on the project together.
 We can do that, right?

 No. The primary responsibility of Transportation, with regard to school bus routing, is to see that all students entitled to transportation have one bus assignment for their daily ride to and from school and that all bus assignments are done in a way as to provide seating for all students.
 Changes to school bus assignments for the day is strictly prohibited.